Smarticles101/exercism-config-visualizations/README.md

 You may output the results of a standard report in a number of formats.

-* csv - this is the default format, useful for opening in a spreadsheet program or piping to another processor
+* md - a markdown table, good for including in [GitHub text](https://help.github.com/articles/organizing-information-with-tables/) (default)
-* md - a markdown table, good for including in [GitHub text](https://help.github.com/articles/organizing-information-with-tables/)
+* csv - useful for opening as a spreadsheet program or piping to another processor
 * table - a no-frills text-based table
 * json - a JSON file with data embedded in a two-dimensional array